ethereum-optimism/design-docs/governance/delegation-interop.md

 Due to the fact that the `GovernanceDelegation` contract now has awareness of the block numbers and chain IDs of all of the voting power checkpoints each L2 can now be responsible for their own checkpointing and thus make as many updates necessary without cost to relayers.
 From an implementation standpoint many of the changes are quite small and should minimize the risk of complication of an already intricate interface.
+There will be a mapping between chainIDs and the `Checkpoint` object that will contain an additional field `blockNumber`.
+Since events are being consumed ad-hoc the logic in which `Checkpoint` is stored will not be based on branching logic on chain ID, but instead on the messages being processed inside the L2Crosschain Inbox.

 The main goal is to ensure that the incentives are set up correctly so that relayers and indexers can manage and provide users the latest delegation changes when exercising their voting power.